Monopoles and Landau-Ginzburg Models II: Floer Homology: The Strict Cobordism Category

-\begin{remark} Since $\hy$ is non-compact, the condition that $(b,\psi)\in L^2_k$ includes a mild decay condition on the section $(b,\psi)$ on the cylindrical end of $\hy$.
-It turns out that this decay is always exponential for solutions to the Seiberg-Witten equations, cf. Theorem \ref{11.5}. \end{remark}
+\begin{remark} Since $\hy$ is non-compact, the condition that $(b,\psi)\in L^2_k$ says that the section $(b,\psi)$ decays mildly along the cylindrical end of $\hy$.
+It turns out that this decay is always exponential for solutions to the Seiberg-Witten equations, cf. Theorem \ref{11.5} below. \end{remark}

 \begin{definition} The perturbed Chern-Simons-Dirac functional on $\SC_k(\hy, \bs)$ is defined as

 \end{definition} \begin{remark} $\CL_\omega$ is the analogue of the gauged action functional $\CA_H$ in the context of gauged Witten equations, see \cite[Definition 4.1]{Wang202}. \end{remark}